On zeros of polynomials in best $L^p$-approximation and inserting mass points: acknowledgements

-KC is supported by the Portuguese Government through the Funda\c{c}\~ao para a Ci\^encia e a Tecnologia (FCT) under the grant SFRH/BPD/101139/2014 and partially supported by the Centre for Mathematics of the University of Coimbra -- UID/MAT/00324/2013, funded by the Portuguese Government through FCT/MCTES and co-funded by the European Regional Development Fund through the Partnership Agreement PT2020.
+This work was partially supported by the Centre for Mathematics of the University of Coimbra -- UID/MAT/00324/2019, funded by the Portuguese Government through FCT/MEC and co-funded by the European Regional Development Fund through the Partnership Agreement PT2020.
 FRR is supported by the Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de Minas Gerais (FAPEMIG) under the grant PPM-00478-15.